Human rights education: History

 The Asia-Pacific Center for Education for International Understanding (APCEIU) and the United Nations Academic Impact mutually organized the 2018 United Nations Global Citizenship Education Seminar at the UN Headquarters in New York City.
-These seminars help progress HRE by bringing people together to form new ideas and concepts to improve the movement.
-Advocates for HRE believe it is crucial because it imparts and spreads out the human rights vocabulary and provides students with the ability to take a critical approach towards human rights.
+These seminars help progress human rights education by bringing people together to form new ideas and concepts to improve the movement.
+Advocates for human rights education believe it is crucial because it imparts and spreads out the human rights vocabulary and provides students with the ability to take a critical approach towards human rights.